f4exb/sdrdaemon/README.md

 <h1>GNUradio supoort</h1>

-Source block is available in the __gr-sdrdaemonsource_ subdirectory.
+The _gr-sdrdaemon_ module is provided in the _gr-sdrdaemon_ subdirectory.
 This subdirectory is a complete OOT module that can be built independently following GNUradio standards.
 Please refer to the documentation found in this directory for further information.

 <h1>License</h1>